christianmlong/personal/blog/content/twisted_on_windows_part2.md

 In Windows Server 2008 R2, Microsoft introduced a new kind of account for this purpose, called a "Virtual Service Account".
 These accounts are automatically created, one for each Windows service.
 By default, they have few privileges.
 And, if you assign privileges to a virtual service account, those privileges apply only to that service and that account.
 Other services on the same machine do not get those privileges.

+Virtual service accounts have the same name as the service they apply to.
+So, for a service called my_service, the account name would be `NT SERVICE\my_service`.

 Virtual service accounts are not especially well documented.
 This [Microsoft TechNet article](https://technet.microsoft.com/library/dd548356%28v=ws.10%29.aspx) is a good reference.
 There's no conveniently-located anchor tag in that document, so scroll down to the section titled "Using virtual accounts".
 Here's [another article](http://weblogs.asp.net/owscott/managed-service-accounts-msa-and-virtual-accounts).
 Again, scroll down to the section titled "Virtual Accounts".

 **Ignore everything about "Managed service accounts".** Virtual service accounts and Managed service accounts are often lumped together in the documentation.